gahr/retcl/README.md

     % proc mycallback {registrationTime type pattern channel message} {
-         set elapsed [expr {[clock seconds] - $registrationTime}] puts "After $elapsed seconds I got a message of type $type on my registration channel $pattern.
-The actual channel was $channel.
+         set elapsed [expr {[clock seconds] - $registrationTime}] puts "After $elapsed seconds I got a message of type $type" puts "on my registration channel $pattern.
+         puts "The actual channel was $channel.
 The message is $message."
      }
     % r callback chan* [list mycallback [clock seconds]]
     % r PSUBSCRIBE chan*
     After 3 seconds I got a message of type psubscribe on my registration channel chan*.
     The actual channel was chan*.
 The message is 1.

 Some time later somebody sends "Hello!" on chan1.

     After 29 seconds I got a message of type pmessage on my registration channel chan*.
    The actual channel was chan1.
 The message is Hello!.

 **Note:** as shown in the previous code snipped, registering a callback does *not* automatically send a (P)SUBSCRIBE request to the Redis server.